BishopAriana/Superstore-EDA/README.md

 ![Image of the YoY Region Chart](/Images/YoY_Category_Chart.png)

 # Products
-I found the Top and Botton 10 products overall by both sales and profit.
+I found the Top 10 and Botton 10 products overall by both sales and profit.
 You can see in the Bottom 10 by Profit Chart [here](/Images/Bottom10_Products_Profit.png) that the majority of these products each year are in the Furniture category.
 Most of them are Tables.
+At the same time, none of the [bottom 10 products by sales](/Images/Bottom10_Products_Sales.png) have ever been a Furniture Product (it's mostly office supplies).
+Most of the top 10 products by [sales](/Images/Top10_Products_Sales.png) AND by [profit](/Images/Top10_Products_Profit.png) are in the Technology category.
+These are printers, copiers, and communication devices (phones and headsets).
+However, the interesting thing is that there are some Furniture products that are in the top 10 sales and profit, so I think there's something else that might be causing the massive profit loss in the Furniture category.
+We should narrow down the problem instead of avoiding the Furniture category altogether, and I recommend looking at the customer segment, the discount, and the quanities of Furniture orders.

 ---